Christoph Schönborn: Islam and Catholicism

-In 2006, Schönborn published an article on the relationship between Catholicism and Islam, noting that both are missionary religions and interfaith dialog is often seen as an alternative to the missionary impulse.
-He advised that dialog focus on "How is mission situated in respect of freedom of conscience and of religion?
+In 2006, Schönborn published an article on the relationship between Catholicism and Islam, noting that both are missionary religions and interfaith dialogue is often seen as an alternative to the missionary impulse.
+He advised that dialogue focus on "How is mission situated in respect of freedom of conscience and of religion?
 How is it situated in respect of the requirements of a plural world?", while addressing "openly the dangers of intolerance, of attacks on religious freedom".
 When news outlets reported in 2016 that he had warned of "an Islamic conquest of Europe", Schönborn pointed out that he had asked the question "Will there be an Islamic conquest of Europe?" in a sermon that identified Europe with the prodigal son in Luke's gospel who has squandered his inheritance.
 He argued that if Islam stood to gain it was because "We ourselves are therefore those that have brought the Christian inheritance of Europe into peril."
 He objected to any reading of his words as an attack on refugees.
 He wrote: "Europe's Christian legacy is in danger, because we Europeans have squandered it.
 That has absolutely nothing to do with Islam nor with the refugees.
 It is clear that many Islamists would like to take advantage of our weakness, but they are not responsible for it.
 We are."

 Same-sex relationships

 In a September 2015 interview, he said that the Church's ministers should recognise what is good where it is found.
 For example, he said, a civil marriage is better than simply living together, because it signifies a couple has made a formal, public commitment to one another.
 "Instead of talking about everything that is missing, we can draw close to this reality, noting what is positive in this love that is establishing itself."
 Schönborn described a gay friend of his who, after many temporary relationships, is now in a stable relationship.
 "It's an improvement.
-They share "a life, they share their joys and sufferings, they help one another.
+They share a life, they share their joys and sufferings, they help one another.
 It must be recognised that this person took an important step for his own good and the good of others, even though it certainly is not a situation the Church can consider 'regular'."
 The Church's negative "judgment about homosexual acts is necessary, but the Church should not look in the bedroom first, but in the dining room!
 It must accompany people."
-He said that pastoral accompaniment "cannot transform an irregular situation into a regular one, but there do exist paths for healing, for learning," for moving gradually closer to a situation in compliance with Church teaching.
+He said that pastoral accompaniment "cannot transform an irregular situation into a regular one, but there do exist paths for healing, for learning", for moving gradually closer to a situation in compliance with Church teaching.

 In 2021, Schönborn said he cannot deny same-sex couples a blessing if they request one and that he was "not happy" with the Vatican's mid-March statement on same-sex unions.
+In September 2024, when asked about Fiducia supplicans Schönborn said he believed the document showed "confusion on the part of the Church."